ca-schumacher/pred_Energy/README.md

 **Project Description:**

-We will use this dataset to analyse and predict the energy demand in Spain.
-Further we will look at the development of the daily market price.
+I used this dataset to analyse and predict the energy demand in Spain.
+Further I looked at the development of the daily market price.
 While this might sound easy, it is actually a quite hard task since the whole country undergoes a variety of seasonal (repetitive) and non-seasonal (discrete) flucutations, caused e.g. by weather seasons, by political events / decisions or societal influences.

 **Data Description:**